 Blueface has developed advanced permission levels to help our customers control access to different modules of the Unified Communications Portal.
 Administrators have full control to customise their system, users, features and hardware, while Regular Users can utilise many of the feature-rich UC Platform without making modifications.

-All logins and changes are tracked from the Audit Logger in the platform.
+All logins and changes are tracked from the Audit Logger in the platform for added data security.

-Blueface has refined our internal permissions and created new, department-specific UC Portal roles to support secure account management and correct data visibility.
+Blueface has refined our internal permissions and created new, department-specific UC Portal roles to support secure account management and privacy.

 Your privacy is essential and Blueface want our customers to understand the steps taken to secure data.
 Get in touch with us on +35315242000 to talk, securely, about our advanced privacy measures.